infinum/wordpress-handbook/Development environment/Vagrant setup.md

 ### Using Webpack and BrowserSync Plugin

-Here at Infinum, we use [wp-boilerplate](https://github.com/infinum/wp-boilerplate) to kick start our development.
+Here at Infinum, we use [eightshift-boilerplate](https://github.com/infinum/eightshift-boilerplate) to kick start our development.
 It is a modern method that uses [Webpack](https://webpack.js.org/) to bundle your assets.

 By using that, you'll be able to use [BrowserSync](https://www.npmjs.com/package/browser-sync-webpack-plugin) to test the development in your browser and on a mobile phone.
-Just follow the instructions in the `wp-boilerplate` repo, and you should be able to easily inspect your site without much hassle.
+Just follow the instructions in the `eightshift-boilerplate` repo, and you should be able to easily inspect your site without much hassle.

 ## Adding new sites